Kiwi as bro! Men seen fishing from caravan on Lake Tarawera

 On Monday the DIY caravan owner was pictured sailing his converted vehicle on Lake Tarawera near Rotorua.

-Rotorua Daily Post photographer Ben Fraser captured the moment the DIY goer turned boat owner was out on the water enjoying the opening of fishing season, casting a line out the front of his caravan.
+A photographer captured the moment the DIY goer turned boat owner was out on the water enjoying the opening of fishing season, casting a line out the front of his caravan.

 A fishing line and fishing net can be seen off the front of the caravan ready to hook the next catch, with the caravan's windows stripped out completely.